cr4sh-me/NHLauncher/README.md

 - Availability:
 NHLauncher is available on older and newer android versions!

-- SplashScreen:
+- Dynamic themes:
-Dynamic Themes support for A12+
+Dynamic themes support for A12+

 ## How to request new tool/s
 If you like to request new tool for NHLauncher, first check all it functions on NetHunter platform.